To Mee Navhech: Storyline

-The storyline focuses on a con Lakhoba Lokhande, who claims he is a tobacco merchant from Nipani.
-The drama starts with a courtroom scene in which Lakhoba Lokhande is sitting in the defendant box.
+The storyline focuses on a conman Lakhoba Lokhande, who claims he is a tobacco merchant from Nipani.
+The drama starts with a courtroom scene in which Lakhoba Lokhande is sitting in the defendant's box.
 He has been accused by the prosecution of swindling different persons through disguise and fraud.
 The prosecution lawyer presents many witnesses, most of whom are the victims of Lakhoba's embezzlement (and in some cases torture).
 The witnesses narrate their experiences with the defendant through flashbacks.
-Lakhoba runs his own case after firing his lawyer.
-He cross questions the witnesses and during the process pleads his innocence by saying "To Mee Navhech".
+Lakhoba argues his own case after firing his lawyer.
+He cross-examines the witnesses and during the process pleads his innocence by saying "To Mee Navhech".

 Plot

 The play starts with a courtroom scene where the public prosecutor examines a witness in embezzlement case of a fraud who claims that he is a tobacco merchant Lakhoba Lokhande from Napani village.

-The first witness is Sayyed Mansoor, who claims that Lakhoba Lokhande is his actually his brother Hyder who vanished from his home 12 years ago & has a wife Sultana & a kid.
+The first witness is Sayyed Mansoor, who claims that Lakhoba Lokhande is actually his brother Hyder who vanished from his home 12 years ago & has a wife Sultana & a kid.
 He tells the court that 10 years back he had submitted a bail bond of Rs.
 20,000 for a case involving fraud, wherein Hyder posed as a secretary to the PM, to a simpleton clerk & took Rs.
 15,000 on the pretext of securing him a plum job in the secretariat.
 Hyder broke the bond & ran away, forcing his brother to sell his home & other personal belongings to pay the bond money he had borrowed from a money lender.
 Lakhoba decides to cross-examine the witnesses himself instead of a lawyer.
 He shows the first witness his pierced ears, which is a Hindu ritual hence he cannot be his brother as Muslims don't follow this ritual.
 Lakhoba ends his cross-examination with his classic dialogue "To Mee Navhech" (I am not that person) which he repeats after completing cross-examination of each witness.
 He consistently holds his line of argument of mistaken identity.